|Born:||October 9, 1907 to Fred and Magdalina Grostic in Genoa Township, Michigan|

-The Grostic Procedure originated as a means of precisely measuring the misalignments of the atlas and axis and this is still its prime function.
+The Grostic Procedure originated as a means of precisely measuring the misalignments of the cranium, atlas, and axis and this is still its prime function.
 It provides a means of evaluating various adjusting procedures.
 Because of this evaluating ability, new adjusting methods are continually being tested.
 When a particular change is proven to reduce misalignments better, it is incorporated into the adjusting aspect of the Grostic Procedure.

 The procedure begins with the most basic chiropractic philosophy — that the human body has an inborn intelligence that controls function, growth and repair, and that this inborn intelligence must maintain a balanced and stable relationship between the body and its internal as well as itsexternal environment.
 It is the function of the nervous system to maintain this homeostasis.

 To maintain this critical balance effectively, the nervous system must be continually informed not only of any changes in the external environment, but also of the current state of all internal systems.
 To accomplish this task, large amounts of data must be continually transmitted over the nerves to the brain where this information is integrated and acted upon.